ome/blog/_drafts/java-web-start.md

 we have concluded that continuing to support the use of Java Web Start for distribution of the OMERO Desktop clients is unsustainable.

 In recently released versions of OMERO, we made significant effort to unify the OMERO Desktop and Web clients.
-With new import options available via, for example, OMERO.dropbox or in-place, more features like ROI support being worked on in the Web client and the drop of Java support in Web Browser by Google, we feel that it is time to deprecate the distribution of our Desktop clients as Java Web Start applications.
+With new import options available via, for example, OMERO.dropbox or in-place, more features like ROI support being worked on in the Web client and the drop of Java support in Google Chrome, we feel that it is time to deprecate the distribution of our Desktop clients as Java Web Start Applications.
 We will stop releasing them from OMERO version 5.2.